bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 - deterministic scheduling

-- control loops
+- memory-mapped control

 meng computer systems engineering